WHAT IS FILM STUDIES?

 WHY STUDY THIS COURSE?

-It is an exciting course that will allow you to study a range of films and gain an insight into the wider industry.
+Film studies is an exciting subject that will allow you to study a range of films and gain an insight into the wider industry.
 You will study the language of film, performance, cinematography, editing and sound, and see how they construct meaning and provoke audience response.
 You will engage in debates around technology and the issues facing independent cinema, seeing a range of perspectives.
 Working with industry leading equipment and editing packages will provide practical experience, allowing you to create a professional portfolio of work to carry forward to university or employment.

 WHAT CAN YOU EXPECT FROM FILM STUDIES?